galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

   - nobrl
 ```

-Create a file named `pvc.yaml` with the following content for the
+We have created another configuration file [.config/pvc.yaml](.config/pvc.yaml) with the following content for the
 PersistentVolumeClaim.
 Both `pv.yaml` and `pvc.yaml` have exactly the
 same content in the `metadata` and `storageClassName` attributes.
 This is
 required.

-You can also get the configuration from [.config/pvc.yaml](.config/pvc.yaml).

 ```
 apiVersion: v1